 The Cheapest, Easiest, Fastest Ways to Become an English Teacher in Mexico

-Everyone, Mexicans and tourists alike who get beyond the beaches and colonial towns love Guadalajara.
-In four years living in Mazatlán, I never talked to a single Mexican who didn’t talk somewhat wistfully about Mexico’s second largest city.
-Beyond the consensus of being exciting and beautiful, another takeaway from experiencing Guadalajara has been discovering the big demand there is for English teachers which I’m sure exists in Monterrey and Mexico City too.
+Everyone, Mexicans and tourists alike who get beyond the beaches and colonial towns, love Guadalajara.
+In four years living in Mazatlán, I have never talked to a single Mexican who did not talk somewhat wistfully about Mexico’s second largest city.
+Beyond the consensus of being exciting and beautiful, another takeaway from experiencing Guadalajara has been discovering the big demand there is for English teachers there,. which I am sure exists in Monterrey (Mexico’s third largest city) and Mexico City too.

-If the scarcity of obvious Anglos among the masses of people I saw in the plazas and popular hang-outs in Guadalajara is any indication, demand for English teachers must be huge.
-Visiting one large college campus language department, not a single teacher whom I met was a native speaker.
+If the scarcity of obvious Anglos among the masses of people I saw in the plazas and popular hang-outs in Guadalajara is any indication, the demand for English teachers must be huge.
+Visiting one large college campus language department, not a single teacher whom I met was a native speaker, yet every young professional I met strove to practice their English with me.

-Getting certifications in different professions always fired me up.
+Getting certifications in my past professions always fired me up.
 As a recruiter, I obtained my CPC (Certified Personnel Consultant) at 22.
-As a career fundraiser for the Boy Scouts of America, I achieved the far more difficult CFRE (Certified Fundraising Executive) certification too.
+As a career fundraiser for the Boy Scouts of America, I achieved the far more difficult CFRE (Certified Fundraising Executive) certification.
 While the certifications never got me a job, they were validating.

 Thinking that a little part-time work in Mexico teaching English might complement my solitary hours writing, I dove right into investigating getting an ELS certificate (English as a Second Language).
 What I discovered was discouraging.